 Every user with access to the team and the tab can now access the story undergoing individual SAC (and source system) authentication.
 This means, your data is safe against unwanted access, as no user cedentials are shared.

-I hope, that straight forward way of providing an integrated view on your SAC stories an application from within MS Teams can be useful for you.
+Besides the restricted possibilities, I hope, that this straight forward way of providing an integrated view on your SAC stories an application from within MS Teams can be useful for you.
 In case of questions or feedback, please comment on that blog post.
 I will be happy to get in touch with you.